Weighted simple games and the topology of simplicial complexes: Simplicial complexes

-\begin{subsection}{Simplicial complexes} This subsection provides the basic information about finite simplicial complexes that we will use in the subsequent section to represent voting systems and develop new formulas for power indices.
-Standard material about simplicial complexes can be found in many topology textbooks, such as \cite{FPR09}, \cite{Mat03}, \cite{Spa95}.
-A self-contained exposition sufficient for understanding how political structures relate to simplicial complexes can be found in \cite{MockVolic21}.
+This section provides the basic background on simplicial complexes that we will use to represent voting games and develop new formulas for power indices.
+Simplicial complexes are standard in topology; more about them can be found in many sources, such as \cite{FPR09, Mat03, Spa95}.
+A self-contained exposition sufficient for understanding how political structures relate to simplicial complexes can be found in \cite{MV:Politics}.

-\begin{defin} A \emph{finite abstract simplicial complex} is the ordered pair $K=(V,\Delta)$ that consists of a finite set $V$ and a set $\Delta$ of subsets of $V$ such that\\ (1) Elements of $V$ are in $\Delta$;\\ (2) If $\sigma \in \Delta$ and $\eta \subset \sigma$, then $\eta \in \Delta$. \end{defin} Roughly speaking, $K$ is a family of sets that is closed under taking subsets.
+\begin{defin} A \emph{finite (abstract) simplicial complex} is the ordered pair $K=(V,\Delta)$ that consists of a finite set $V$ and a set $\Delta$ of subsets of $V$ such that\\ (1) Elements of $V$ are in $\Delta$;\\ (2) If $\sigma \in \Delta$ and $\eta \subset \sigma$, then $\eta \in \Delta$. \end{defin} Roughly speaking, $K$ is a family of sets that is closed under taking subsets.
 Elements of $V$ are called \textit{vertices} of $K$, and elements of $\Delta$ are called \textit{simplices} of $K$.

 To simplify notation, we usually identify $K$ with $\Delta$.